 Four out of 10 people living in the U.S. likely have a vitamin D deficiency.
 And, if you’re deficient in vitamin D, you probably don’t feel very well.
 The good news is, it’s an easy fix.
-UnityPoint Health Medical Director Julia Jenkins, DO, breaks down the deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.
+Molly Ropte, DO for UnityPoint Health, breaks down how to identify a deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.

 What Does Vitamin D Do?